CafeVariomeUoL/EPND/README.md

 **Dataset Types**: A single value or an array of dataset types , eg :NCIT:C19591 or [NCIT:C19591,NCIT:C17369].

-**Free-text Search**: The free-text will do free-text search on following fields.
+**Free-text Search**: The free-text will sent a LIKE  query on the following fields:

+The inclusion of a percent sign (%) wildcard character within the value parameter represents zero or more characters within a LIKE style string match.

 <ul>
   <li>sourceName</li>